Bringing you the latest news & resources in eye health

 Benefits of CAIRS

-CAIRS offers numerous benefits that make it a preferred choice for treating progressive corneal conditions.
+CAIRS offers numerous benefits that are increasingly making it a preferred choice for treating progressive corneal conditions.
 As a minimally invasive procedure, it requires only small incisions, ensuring quicker recovery times compared to full corneal transplants.
-The reshaping of the cornea using CAIRS significantly improves vision and reduces dependency on corrective lenses.
+The reshaping of the cornea using CAIRS transplant segments has the potential for significantly improving vision and reducing dependency on corrective lenses.

 Additionally, by using biocompatible donor tissue, the procedure minimises risks of rejection associated with synthetic implants.
 Using donor tissue reduces the risk of haze and extrusion compared to synthetic implants and provides a highly customisable treatment tailored to each patient’s unique corneal anatomy.